-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Fund's Trustees, principal executive officers and certain other persons ("Reporting Entities") to file reports regarding ownership of, and transactions in, the Fund's securities with the SEC.
+Section 16(a) of the Exchange Act requires the Fund's Trustees, principal executive officers and certain other persons ("Reporting Entities") to file reports regarding ownership of, and transactions in, the Fund's securities with the SEC.
 Copies of the required filings must also be furnished to the Fund.
 During the most recent fiscal year, the Fund believes that all reports required to be filed by the Reporting Entities were filed on a timely basis.

-Forms 3, 4, and 5 for the officers and Trustees of the Fund may be accessed through the Wells Fargo Advantage Funds Web site at www.wellsfargoadvantagefunds.com.
+Forms 3, 4, and 5 for the officers and Trustees of the Fund may be accessed through the Wells Fargo Funds website at www.wellsfargofunds.com.